samcottle/notes/commandline.md

 - `history`: Displays a list of recently typed commands (to a maximum of 500).
 - `shutdown`: Shut down the computer. `sudo shutdown -h now` would shutdown the computer immediately (i.e. `now`).

+## Getting help
+The commands for getting help aren't standardised, but generally speaking you can use the following to find out about a command:
+- `help`: Gets help information for built-in programs.
+For help information on how to use the change directory command, you'd use `help cd`.
+- `--help`: Gets more info on the syntax of a command.
+So `mkdir --help` gives you a list of arguments you can use with the `mkdir` command, for example.
+- `info`: Gets the programs manual. `info ls` brings up the manual for the `ls` command.
+This gives you a very similar result to `man`, but more to the point.
+- `man`: Gets the programs manual. `man ls` brings up the manual for the `ls` command.
+This gives you a very similar result to `info`, but with more contextual information.
+- `whatis`: Display a brief discription of the command. `whatis ls` Gives you a short description (in this case the description `list directory contents`).

 ## Using wildcards
 The most commonly used wildcards are:
 - `*`: Any characters.
 For example, `g*` would match any files beginning with `g`. **Note**: A `*` by itself would match all files.